 Practice exercise

 To wrap up this article, you can fill in the gaps for this last practice exercise.
 The correct answers for present simple conjugations are provided in the second tab.
-Mastering English tenses can be challenging, so have fun, and don’t worry if you don’t get every correct the first time.
+Mastering English tenses can be challenging, so have fun, and don’t worry if you don’t get everything correct the first time.

 - The cake _____ my mum every Sunday.
 (To bake, passive)